6 Things To Know About Translating Informed Consent Forms

 Informed Consent Defined

-Informed consent is seen as an ongoing interactive process that gives participants (and potential participants) of any study information for them to be able to make an educated decision about whether to enter or continue with a trial.
-Participation in anyclinical trial study is completely voluntary.
-Informed consent must also be given by patients agreeing to undergo a medical procedure.
-Informed consent is officially documented by having participants or their authorized representatives sign an Informed Consent Form.
+Informed consent is an ongoing, interactive process that helps participants make educated decisions about joining or continuing a study.
+Participation in any clinical trial is voluntary.
+Patients must also provide informed consent before undergoing a medical procedure.
+This consent is officially documented when participants or their authorized representatives sign an Informed Consent Form (ICF).

 1. The Institutional Review Board (IRB), The Clinical Investigator, And The Research Sponsor Are All Responsible For Informed Consent.